fwup-home/fwup/README.md

 uboot_clearenv(my_uboot_env)            | 0.10.0 | Initialize a clean, variable free U-boot environment
 uboot_setenv(my_uboot_env, name, value) | 0.10.0 | Set the specified U-boot variable
 uboot_unsetenv(my_uboot_env, name)      | 0.10.0 | Unset the specified U-boot variable

+## Minimizing writes to the destination

+Fwup tries to reduce the writes to the destination media using the following mechanisms:

+1. An internal block cache summarizes writes to individual blocks.
+This is outside of OS caching that `fwup` tries to disable to ensure ordering of writes. (i.e., switching the active filesystem needs to be after the filesystem writes get made)
+2. The `--minimize-writes` option causes `fwup` to check if a block on the destination has actually changed before writing it.

+The motivation for these features is reduce the number of changes to the disk since each change could be interrupted by a system reset or result in a write failure or corruption.
+While the chance is remote, some users find peace of mind in the reduced write cycles on FLASH media.

+Performance-wise, the internal block caching is almost improves update times.
+Minimizing writes incurs a block read operation before every write.
+As one would expect, if the writes are actually redundant, it improves firmware update time.
+For completely different content, it appears that the additional read does not noticeably affect firmware update time on relatively fast embedded devices (600+ MHz 4-core in testing).
+Slower single core devices have slightly longer firmware update times.

 ## Delta firmware updates (BETA)